kaizen-ai/kaizenflow/docs/work_tools/all.docker.how_to_guide.md

     local image by default
   - Images are pushed to the remote registry and pulled for testing and usage
-  - To tag the local image as dev and push it to the target registry: e.g., TODO(Sameep): Update to `dockerhub.kaizenflow` once docker is updated `aws_ecr.ck` or `dockerhub.sorrentum` , use
+  - To tag the local image as dev and push it to the target registry: e.g., TODO(Sameep): Update to `dockerhub.sorrentum` once docker is updated `aws_ecr.ck` or `dockerhub.sorrentum` , use
     ```
     > i docker_tag_push_multi_build_local_image_as_dev --version <VERSION> --target <TARGET>